abdorah/CP/README.md

 ## Presentation

-**These problems I assemble are a selection that I get baisaclly from `hackerRank` and `leetCode`, for which the solutions are implemented in java 11.
+**These problems I assemble are a selection that I get baisaclly from `codeWars`, `hackerRank` and `leetCode`, for which the solutions are implemented in java 11.
 To get a global sight of this repository you can use the following table of content.
 It consist of problems and the solution class name.
 Note that you will find also a simple test for the algorithm in an other class that takes the same name plus "Test" at end.
 Also, the problems will get a rating based on the time I spent trying to solve it and my humble point of vue.**

 ---